 The City of Pembroke Pines current and future water service area with interconnects is presented as Figure 2-2.
 The City currently has four (4) emergency interconnects with neighboring municipal water systems, which include one (1) with Cooper City, two (2) with the City of Miramar, and one (1) with the City of Sunrise but does not provide water to these or other surrounding municipalities.
 The Town of Southwest Ranches in not serviced by the City of Pembroke Pines nor are there plans to provide water service in the future.
 There are, however, 5 individual homes (population of approximately 12 people total) in the Town of Southwest Ranches that requested and were allowed to connect to the City's water system.
 The City intends to continue to provide service to these accounts but has no plans to make additional connections.
+There are no domestic water self-supply systems in the City.

-Broward County Water and Wastewater Services (BCWWS) does provide water to a small portion of the Southeastern section of the City of Pembroke Pines.
+Broward County Water and Wastewater Services (BCWWS) provide water to a small portion of the southeastern section of the City of Pembroke Pines.
+The residential area is bounded to the east by the Florida Turnpike, SW 72nd Ave to the west, SW 9th St. to the north and South Airport Rd. to the south.
+The area also includes North Perry Airport.
+Table 2-4 indicates Pembroke Pine's projected water use from BCWWS.
+Projected water use was calculated from 2020 through 2040 using population numbers and a per capita water usage of 127 gallons per capita per day from the 2020 Broward County Water Supply Facilities Work Plan.
 BCWWS purchases water through an agreement with the City of Hollywood.
 Currently, the City of Hollywood has no capital needs to meet future demands (see attached section, from the Hollywood Water Supply Capital Improvements, in appendix).
 However, if capacity is needed, the reverse osmosis system can be expanded as outlined in the 2018 LECWSP (see attached section from, Hollywood Capital Improvement listed in 2018 LECWSP, in appendix).
 BCWWS intends to continue to provide service to these homes and has accounted for this area in its Work Plan.
 The estimated water distribution from BCWWS to the City of Pembroke Pines is as follows: